 Machine Translation (MT) – Key success process in natural language processing.
 This tool helps to translate one language to another with high accuracy.
-This post will focus high level arguments around machine translation only to you can find out more details on Machine Learning Basics here.
+This post will focus on high-level arguments around machine translation only to you can find out more details on Machine Learning Basics here.

 What is Machine Translation?

-A translator interprets and analyse all the keywords or symbols in the text.
+A translator interprets and analyses all the keywords or symbols in the text.
 It also understands how each word affects another.
-For creating such a complex system, it requires expertise in grammar, sentence structure, coding, AI techniques, semantics etc. Biggest role is played by locals who are familiar in geographical region.
+For creating such a complex system, it requires expertise in grammar, sentence structure, coding, AI techniques, semantics, etc. The biggest role is played by locals who are familiar with the geographical regions.

 Into the Limelight

 It’s difficult to ignore GT- Google Translate; when talks are about language translation.
-GT is in presence from decades.
+GT is in presence for decades.
 Sadly apart from the development and technology enhancement, GT still has too many challenges.

 One of the critical issues was “what will happen if you moved to any remote area” or any “unfamiliar country with no internet connection”?
 Also, you forgot to download their native language before.
 As you know, the image-to-text based translation models are not correct and slow.
 What will you do?